signalfx/splunk-otel-java/profiler/README.md

 ### Why is the OTLP/logs exporter complaining?

-This can happen for a number of reasons, but is generally caused by the collector being misconfigured.
-If the logs cannot be exported to the collector, the profiling data will not be available in the UI.
+Collector configuration issues may prevent logs from being exported and profiling data from showing in Splunk Observability Cloud.

 Things to check: